Stop and Smell the Roses (Ringo Starr album): Background and recording

 "You Belong to Me", another cover from the past, was recorded, with Harrison producing.
-Starr also recorded a version of "All Those Years Ago", but Starr told Harrison the vocal was too high for his range and he didn't like the words.
+Starr also recorded a version of "All Those Years Ago", but Starr told Harrison the vocal was too high for his range and he did not like the words.
 Lennon was the last of the former-Beatles that Starr had yet to visit and – fresh from his musical re-awakening, having just released Double Fantasy – Lennon was eager to meet with Starr.
 On 26 November, in New York City, Lennon handed Starr the demos for "Nobody Told Me".
 With Lennon producing, they set a date, the one Starr had originally booked, for 14 January 1981 to record the song.
 Starr and Bach flew from New York to Los Angeles, on 28 November.
 Back in Hollywood two days later, Starr, Nilsson and engineer Paul Travis listened to playbacks of the July sessions at Compass Point Studios.
 On 1 December, Starr laid down vocals for "You Can't Fight Lightning".
 For the next two days, Starr and Jarvis mixed the album.
 On 4 December, Starr added vocals to a re-make of "Back Off Boogaloo".
 The next day Starr flew to the Bahamas to be with Bach.
 On 8 December, Lennon was shot and killed.
 After a period of mourning, Starr returned to the studio on 14 January 1981.
 Harrison took the "All Those Years Ago" track, changed some of the lyrics and, with overdubs by Paul and Linda McCartney, it was released as a tribute to Lennon.

 Starr, with Wood, recorded for three days from the 14th, at Cherokee Studios, with a further final batch of sessions taking place from 20 January until 12 February.
 During this time, the tracks "Dead Giveaway", "Wake Up", "Brandy", "You Belong to Me" and "Wrack My Brain" were finished.
 On 13 February, final mixes of the tracks were made at Compass Point Studios and ten tracks were chosen for release on the album.